 I was!
 I didn’t even really play video games.
 I just wanted the hot new gadget.
 It didn’t matter what it was, if it had WiFi, I probably owned it.
 It wasn’t just hardware either.
 At one point, I was spending more on iTunes purchases per month than on any of my other monthly bills.
 In 2012, nearly $4K went to electronics and software.

 One shopping expense we were both guilty of was the financial black hole called Target.
 You go, you spend $200, then a week or two later you go again.
 At the end of the month, when we’d see our statements, I would always ask “What did we buy at Target?”.
 We could never remember.
 It wasn’t groceries.
 It wasn’t clothing.
 It wasn’t electronics (I would get those from Best Buy).
 To this day, I do not know where that money went!
 Hence the black hole.
-Mint shows we spent $3K on these so called ‘discount’ stores in 2012.
+Personal Capital shows we spent $3K on these so called ‘discount’ stores in 2012.

 When the time came for our financial 180, we knew we needed to cut back on the shopping.
 But it wasn't that simple… we actually had to change our behavior.
 At the time, shopping was a source of enjoyment for us, and we were finding real (albeit short lived) happiness in material possessions.
 But this was all superficial- our house was actually crowded enough, and we couldn't fit any more crap.

-We set a strict budget in Mint, and for the most part, we followed it.
+We set a strict budget in Personal Capital, and for the most part, we followed it.
 We implemented the plan of writing things down that we wanted, and waiting at least 72 hours (thanks Frugalwoods!) before purchasing.
 We canceled Amazon prime to deter us from impulse shopping.
 I made an iTunes budget by purchasing gift cards and applying them to my account.
 When the credit was done, I was done.
 I set a zero tolerance policy for myself at Best Buy.